Cambridge Round Church

 Why round, when most European churches are built more or less in a cross shape?
 The round shape was believed to represent resurrection since Constantine's church was thought to stand over the site where Jesus was buried, and where he subsequently rose from the dead.
 Given this symbolic meaning, it is perhaps surprising that more English churches were not built to a round design.

-The Fraternity was granted land by Abbot Reinald beside the old Roman road from Colchester, the Via Devana, one of the main roads into Cambridge (now Bridge Street).
+The Fraternity of the Holy Sepulchre was granted land by Abbot Reinald beside the old Roman road from Colchester, the Via Devana, one of the main roads into Cambridge (now Bridge Street).
 The architecture of this early church was Romanesque, with heavy, rounded pillars and wide, curving arches.

 This was not a 'normal' church, designed to serve a parish, but rather a wayside chapel, or oratory.
 However, the Fraternity did not survive, and sometime before the mid-13th century Holy Sepulchre became a 'proper' parish church, served by Augustinian monks from the Hospital of St John.

-To accommodate the congregation a chancel and north aisle were added to the original circular design.
-In the 15th century, a beautiful wooden roof was added, decorated with carved figures of angels.
+To accommodate the congregation, a chancel and north aisle were added to the original circular design.
+In the 15th century, a beautiful wooden roof was built, decorated with carved figures of angels.